phenixtax

 Tax Accounting

-To ensure that company’s indirect tax position is properly reflected in its indirect tax provision
+To ensure that a company’s indirect tax position is properly reflected in its indirect tax provision

 Global Indirect Tax management